andizuend/2D_Polarity_Volatility_lumping/README.md

 - In a command terminal, navigate (`cd`) to the project's folder `2D_lumping_code`.
 - This folder should contain a file `src_list.txt` and a file `makefile` (confirm with command `ls`).
 The former lists the relative paths of all the Fortran source files to be considered during the compilation.
 The makefile contains the instructions for compilation and linking as well as compiler flags (if needed, those could be modified by experienced users for debugging or other tests).
 - Enter command `make`.
-- gfortran will be used to compile all files and link them into an exectable named `2D_Pol_Vol.out`.
+- gfortran will be used to compile all files and link them into an executable program named `2D_Pol_Vol.out`.
 If after completion of the make step, you see the `2D_Pol_Vol.out` in the folder, this program building step was successful.
 - If desired, `make clean` can be executed to clean up the `2D_lumping_code` folder and the related source code folders.
 The module and object files generated during compilation will be deleted while the executable program (.out file) will be kept.

 #### Running the compiled and linked program